mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

   immediately after the new size has been set on the view. i.e after size negotiation is complete.

 * `OnSetResizePolicy` is called when the resize policy is set on a view.
 Allows deriving views to respond to changes in resize policy.
-  `OnSetResizePolicy` can be overridden to receive notice that the resize policy has changed on the control and action can be taken.
+  `OnSetResizePolicy` can be overridden to receive notice that the resize policy has changed on the view and action can be taken.

-Size negotiation is enabled on controls by default.
-To disable size negotiation, simply pass in the `DisableSizeNegotiation` behaviour flag into the control constructor.
-See [behaviour flags](#controlbehaviour)
+Size negotiation is enabled on views by default.
+To disable size negotiation, simply pass in the `DisableSizeNegotiation` behaviour flag into the view constructor.
+See [behaviour flags](#viewbehaviour)

 [Back to top](#top)